 In the whole world there are only an estimated number of 1050 Mountain Gorillas but surprisingly, Uganda a small land locked country located in East Africa contains almost a half of the world’s surviving species of the endangered gorillas.
 For example, Bwindi Impenetrable National Park alone contains 400 mountain gorillas without considering the Nyakagyezi gorilla family that thrives in the volcanic slopes of Mgahinga Gorilla National Park.

 The rare mountain gorillas were not popularly known to the west world countries not until 1902 when the Captain Von Berenge alongside with his friends when hiking mountain Sabinyo the oldest Virunga Volcano by chance spotted a group of mountain gorillas and he shot two of them and they managed to get only one.
 The one they captured was a young –male mountain gorilla which was estimated to be five years old.
-Before the discovery of the mountain gorillas’ people in the world used to have only imaginative thoughts of the Tarzan movies and King Kong and what helped the world to know these precious primates is when the skin of the Young mountain gorilla which was captured in Rwanda was forwarded to Berlin for testing and further research and finally the report was given proving that the animal species was mountain gorillas.
+Before the discovery of the mountain gorillas’ people in the world used to have only imaginative thoughts of the Tarzan movies and King Kong and what helped the world to know these precious primates is when the skin of the young mountain gorilla which was captured in Rwanda was forwarded to Berlin for testing and further research and finally the report was given proving that the animal species was mountain gorillas.
 This increased the number of tourists taking gorilla safaris in Uganda and Rwanda most by the international scientists, researchers who were interested in researching more about the mountain gorillas.

-The research report and news published by the researchers proving that mountain Gorillas where surviving in the High and colder environment of the south western Uganda i.e. Bwindi impenetrable national forest and the Rwanda’s Volcanoes National park surprised many people because no one believed that gorillas could stay in this high altitude and cold areas in Africa.
-The new information attracted many hunters to take gorilla safaris to Uganda and Rwanda in order to hunt these wild life species since they were highly on market and wanted by the international countries.According to an expedition carried out by Prince Wilhelm who was citizen of Sweden, he managed to shot a total of fourteen mountain gorillas with in this region between the years1920 to 1921.
+The research report and news published by the researchers proving that mountain gorillas where surviving in the High and colder environment of the south western Uganda i.e. Bwindi impenetrable forest and the Rwanda’s Volcanoes Park surprised many people because no one believed that gorillas could stay in this high altitude and cold areas in Africa.
+The new information attracted many hunters to take gorilla safaris to Uganda and Rwanda in order to hunt these wild life species since they were highly on market and wanted by the international countries.
+According to an expedition carried out by Prince Wilhelm who was citizen of Sweden, he managed to shot a total of fourteen mountain gorillas with in this region between the years1920 to 1921.

-In the pearl of Africa Uganda, for many years visitors were not allowed to visit the mountain gorillas until Walter Baumgartner was lastly after some time given permission and authority to establish visits for tourists to his wonderful investment of Traveller’s Rest Inn which was the only accommodation place by then in the area.Walter responded by writing an interesting,inspiring and attracting book “Up among the Mountain Gorillas” which explained more about his experience with the mountain gorillas that were surviving in the south western part of Uganda.The book is good and explains the attractive nature of the country Uganda.
+In the Pearl of Africa Uganda, for many years visitors were not allowed to visit the mountain gorillas until Walter Baumgartner was lastly after some time given permission and authority to establish visits for tourists to his wonderful investment of Traveller’s Rest Inn which was the only accommodation place by then in the area.
+Walter responded by writing an interesting, inspiring and attracting book “Up among the Mountain Gorillas” which explained more about his experience with the mountain gorillas that were surviving in the south western part of Uganda.
+The book is good and explains the attractive nature of the country Uganda.

 The mountain gorillas surviving in Uganda are called Gorillas beringei beringei and the ones which can be found in the parts of West Africa are identified as low land Gorillas.
-The beringei beringei mountain gorillas can only be found in the wilder ness of the Mgahinga national park, Bwindi Impenetrable forest park in Uganda as well as Virunga mountains of Rwanda especially in the Volcanoes Park and lastly in the Virunga Park in the Democratic Republic of Congo.
+The beringei beringei mountain gorillas can only be found in the wilder ness of the Mgahinga national park, Bwindi Impenetrable forest in Uganda as well as Virunga mountains of Rwanda especially in the Volcanoes Park and lastly in the Virunga Park in the Democratic Republic of Congo.
 The location of these parks is not far away from each other and can be accessed with an estimated distance of 48 km from each other.
 Therefore organizing gorilla trekking safaris to Uganda will enable one explorer and come to know the interesting back ground information about the endangered species of the mountain gorillas.

 About Bwindi Gorillas

 Sharing over 98% of their DNA with humans, gorillas display uncanny human characteristics.
 Gorilla families are headed by a silverback – a mature male who select places for the group to eat and sleep.
 The silverback has many privileges – including the right to feed first.
-This previlege pays off for the rest of the family, as if the group is threatened, the silveback weighing up to 120kg (260lbs) will defend them to the death if necessary.
+This privilege pays off for the rest of the family, as if the group is threatened, the silveback weighing up to 120kg (260lbs) will defend them to the death if necessary.

 Generally though most people think that gorillas are scaring, they are indeed gentle and peaceful animals.
 These great apes are highly intelligent and have been observed using tools and communicate using a variety of vocal sounds.